twisted sister

 What about the EP?
 “Thirsty and Miserable” is a Black Flag cover with inspiration from Lemmy Kilmister.
 It’s brilliant is all I can tell you.
 “Pygmy Blowdart” is an original (Meat stresses that he did not write the lyrics) that sounds like a Josh Homme hit.
 Finally “Oktoberfest Cheer” is a drunken, sloppy, very messy Kitchener-centric party song that could very well become a local anthem.
 Oktoberfest actually ended a couple weeks ago, but this song captures the boozy oom-pa-pa of our annual Bavarian celebration.
 “Don’t crush my smokes, and don’t spill my beer!”
 I think it’s brilliant in that lager-soaked punk rock tradition.
 I only heard an early mix, so I hope they take my advice when I say “more accordion”!

-Enjoy a free preview of “Thirsty and Miserable” by Max the Axe featuring lead vocals by Eric “Uncle Meat” Litwiller!
+Enjoy “Thirsty and Miserable” by Max the Axe featuring lead vocals by Eric “Uncle Meat” Litwiller!

 REVIEW: Twisted Sister – Live at the Marquee (2011)